-This revised and improved proposal reflects an unprecedented effort across the state to enhance care for patients, improve health care outcomes, and control costs.
-The proposal builds upon decades of innovation and equity in health care payment and delivery in Maryland by modernizing our all payer rate setting system for hospital services.
+Attached is Maryland's proposal to the Centers for Medicare & Medicaid Services for an unprecedented and innovative model to improve health care outcomes, enhance patient experiences, and control costs across the State.

+The proposal builds upon decades of innovation and equity in health care payment and delivery in Maryland by modernizing our all-payer rate setting system for hospital services.
+We are pursuing fundamental shift away from fee-for-service reimbursement towards health care delivery that emphasizes prevention, quality care, and value.